Faith leaders to hold prayer vigil in support of racial equity

-RACINE — Local faith leaders and other community members will gather on to declare their support for a faithful reckoning with the reality of the country’s racist past and the ways in which systemic racism continues to harm and disadvantage black, indigenous and other people of color.
+RACINE — Local faith leaders and other community members will gather on to declare their support for a faithful reckoning with the reality of the country’s racist past and the ways in which systemic racism continues to harm and disadvantage Black people and indigenous people of color.

-Get full access to exclusive content from The Journal Times and journaltimes.com for one year at this special rate.

 “Our faith values require us to treat all people with dignity and respect,” he said.
 “These values also obligate us to seek to eliminate policies and practices in all of our institutions, from health care, government, financial services to workplaces, and schools, that cause harm and undermine the equitable treatment of Black and indigenous people of color.”